protocol/nft-website/docs/tutorial/end-to-end-experience.md

 }
 ```

 The `image` field contains a URI that resolves to the NFT image data we want to associate with the token.
-This field doesn't necessarily have to be an image; it can be any file-type.
+This field doesn't necessarily have to be an image; it can be any file type.

-To get the metadata URI for our smart contract, we first add the image data to IPFS to get an IPFS [CID][docs-cid] and use the CID to build an `ipfs://` URI.
+To get the metadata URI for our smart contract, we first add the image data to IPFS in order to get an IPFS [CID][docs-cid], and use the CID to build an `ipfs://` URI.
 Then we create a JSON object containing the image URI along with the user-provided `name` and `description` fields.
 Finally, we add the JSON data to IPFS to create the metadata `ipfs://` URI and feed that into the smart contract.

 Minty's `createNFTFromAssetData` method is responsible for this process, with help from a few utility functions: